asecurityguru/genai-rest-api-jira-integration-for-testcase-creation/README.md

-# Weather Inquiry Application with Ollama Model Integration - Feeding live weather data to Ollama Models
+# Jira Stories Test Case Generation Application with Ollama Model Integration

 ## Overview

-The Weather Inquiry Application is a Spring Boot application designed to provide weather information based on user queries about cities.
-It leverages AI to process natural language input and fetches real-time weather data from an external API.
+The Jira Stories Test Case Generation Application is a Spring Boot application designed to fetch user story details from Jira and generate test cases based on the acceptance criteria.
+It integrates with the Ollama AI model to process natural language inputs and automatically generate detailed test cases.

 ## Project Structure

-1. **`WeatherInquiryController`**:
+- **JiraInquiryController**:
-   - Handles HTTP requests for weather inquiries.
+  - Handles HTTP requests for Jira story inquiries.
-   - Uses the AI model to process user messages and return weather information.
+  - Utilizes the Ollama AI model to process acceptance criteria and generate relevant test cases.

-2. **`WeatherFunctionConfig`**:
+- **JiraFunctionConfig**:
-   - Configures and provides the `WeatherDataService` bean.
+  - Configures and provides the `JiraDataService` bean.
-   - Sets up the weather function used by the AI model to fetch weather data.
+  - Sets up the Jira function used by the AI model to fetch Jira story details and generate test cases.

-3. **`WeatherDataService`**:
+- **JiraDataService**:
-   - Configures and communicates with the weather API to fetch current weather data.
+  - Manages communication with the Jira API to fetch user story details, including acceptance criteria.
-   - Reads API key and URL from properties.
+  - Reads Jira API credentials and URL from configuration properties.
-   - Maps API responses into Java records.
+  - Parses the Jira API responses to extract relevant information.

-4. **`WeatherApiProperties`**:
+- **JiraApiProperties**:
-   - Stores API key and URL for the weather service.
+  - Stores Jira API credentials (username, API token) and the base URL.
-   - Provides configuration properties for `WeatherDataService`.
+  - Provides configuration properties for `JiraDataService`.

 ## Configuration